NLnetLabs/routinator/source/interactive.rst

    routinator vrps --format json --output authorisedroutes.json

-Filtering
+ASN and Prefix Selection
-"""""""""
+""""""""""""""""""""""""

-In case you are looking for specific information in the output, Routinator allows filtering to see if a prefix or ASN is covered or matched by a VRP.
-You can do this using the :option:`--filter-asn` and :option:`--filter-prefix` options.
+In case you are looking for specific information in the output, Routinator allows you to add selectors to see if a prefix or ASN is covered or matched by a VRP.
+You can do this using the :option:`--select-asn` and :option:`--select-prefix` options.

-When using :option:`--filter-asn`, you can use both ``AS64511`` and ``64511`` as the notation.
-With :option:`--filter-prefix`, the result will include VRPs regardless of their ASN and MaxLength.
-Both filter flags can be combined and used multiple times in a single query and will be treated as a logical *"or"*.
+When using :option:`--select-asn`, you can use both ``AS64511`` and ``64511`` as the notation.
+With :option:`--select-prefix`, the result will include VRPs regardless of their ASN and MaxLength.
+Both selector flags can be combined and used multiple times in a single query and will be treated as a logical *"or"*.

 A validation run will be started before returning the result, making sure you get the latest information.
 If you would like a result from the current cache, you can use the :option:`--noupdate` or :option:`-n` option.

-Here are some examples filtering for an ASN and prefix in CSV and JSON format:
+Here are some examples selecting an ASN and prefix in CSV and JSON format:

 .. code-block:: bash

-   routinator vrps --format csv --filter-asn 196615 ASN,IP Prefix,Max Length,Trust Anchor
+   routinator vrps --format csv --select-asn 196615 ASN,IP Prefix,Max Length,Trust Anchor
    AS196615,2001:7fb:fd03::/48,48,ripe
    AS196615,93.175.147.0/24,24,ripe

 .. code-block:: text

-   routinator vrps --format json --filter-prefix 93.175.146.0/24 {
+   routinator vrps --format json --select-prefix 93.175.146.0/24 {
      "roas": [
        { "asn": "AS12654", "prefix": "93.175.146.0/24", "maxLength": 24, "ta": "ripe" }